funbeedev/CheckChangedFilesHelper/README.md

 This repo shows an example of how GitHub Action workflows can be used to automate checks on files changed in the repo.

-This project relies on the [`Get Changed Files`](https://github.com/marketplace/actions/get-changed-files) Action available on the GitHub marketplace.
+**This project relies on the [`Get Changed Files`](https://github.com/marketplace/actions/get-changed-files) Action available on the GitHub marketplace**.
 This Action provides all added, renamed and modified files as a JSON file within the runner filesystem.
 When a file or multiple files are changed on the repo, it will identify and list each in the JSON file.

 `Check Changed Files Helper` takes each changed file and performs a check to execute any recognised source file types.
 A handy way to automate checks of files submitted to your repository!

-The workflow content as it is may not suit every repository but it can act as a starting point to get you thinking about how to automate checks on files changed on your repositories.
+Note: The example workflow structure provided may not suit every repository.
+However, it can act as a starting point to get you thinking about workflows to automate checks on pushed changes.

 ## 💻 How to use 💻